MathewHDYT/OneShare/_docs/notes/haskell/interactive_programming.md

 Expressions of type `IO a` are called *actions*.

-`IO ()` is the type of *actions* that returns the empty tuple `()` as a dummy result value and can be though of as purely side-effecting actions that return no result value.
+`IO ()` is the type of *actions* that returns the empty tuple `()` as a dummy result value and can be thought of as purely side-effecting actions that return no result value.

 In addition to returning a result value, interactive programs may also require argument values.
 This can be achieved using the notion of `currying`.